 II – Sins are cleansed by Christ (on earth) and not at a place of fire after death.
 The Bible declares that Christ “when he had by himself purged our sins, sat down on the right hand of the Majesty on high” (Heb.
-1:3), indicating that the purging is complete.
-One can only receive it or reject it.
-“The blood of Jesus Christ, [God’s] Son, cleanses [purges] us from every sin” (1Jn.
+1:3).
+It says “The blood of Jesus Christ, [God’s] Son, cleanses [purges] us from every sin” (1Jn.
 1:7), in fact, “without the shedding of blood is no remission [of sin]” (Heb.
 9:22).
 But purgatory is said to be not a place of blood shedding but a place of “purifying fire” Can fire remove sin?
-The only possible purging of our sins was accomplished by Christ and its effected on the heart by grace when received by faith.
+The only possible purging of our sins was accomplished by Christ and it is effected on the heart by grace when received by faith.

-IV- “The Church offers the Pascal Sacrifice for the Dead so that…the dead may be helped by prayers and the living may be consoled by hope.
-Among Masses for the Dead is the Funeral Mass which holds the first place in importance…” (Vatican Council II, Austin Flannery O.P.
-2, 205).
+VI – The Vatican II Council also says (2:205) “The Church offers the Paschal Sacrifice for the Dead so that … the dead may be helped by prayers and the living may be consoled by hope.
+Among Masses for the Dead is the Funeral Mass which holds the first place in importance…”

 Masses are said to help the dead by shortening their time in purgatory.
 Thus, Catholics have to pay priests to perform Masses on behalf of their dead loved ones.
 A funeral Mass is often infused with big money with big shot priests and Catholic dignitaries in attendance.
 Like an Irish saying goes: “High money, High Mass, Low money, Low Mass, No money, no Mass!”
 The Catholic church has never been able to define how much of reduction each Mass would grant a soul or when exactly the souls would leave purgatory, so the money has to keep flowing in to the men in robes for more Masses.
 That’s why some Catholics still hold Masses for parents who have died over 30 years ago.